 On your business premises.
 For this exclusion, your business premises is generally your employee's place of work.
+For example, if you're a household employer, then lodging furnished in your home to a household employee would be considered lodging furnished on your business premises.
 For special rules that apply to lodging furnished in a camp located in a foreign country, see section 119(c) of the Internal Revenue Code and its regulations.